 How much will it cost?

 Please note, FEE-HELP is offered to Eligible Australian Candidates.

 For current course fees for the PhD, please click here.

 AIB is a member of a Tuition Assurance Scheme for the protection of student fees.

 Please note, AIB is not currently accepting applications for study with an on campus component from anyone holding a Student Visa.
 We encourage you to check our website for future updates.

-For more information, please visit the Information for Students page.
+For more information, please visit the Information for Research Candidates page.